30+ Examples of Faith and Work Initiatives in ChurchesArticle / Produced by TOW Project

 You can find more than 70 sermons about “Vocation and Work” downloadable from the Gospel Coalition website.

 In workplace peer groups, small groups of people who share similar jobs (for example, a group of architects, or moms, or teachers, or CFOs) share what is happening in their work and seek guidance from a Christian perspective.
 The idea of peer groups is that members have enough in common to actually help improve their abilities on the job.
 Peer groups typically meet for 4-5 hours once a month, including dinner.
 Each month two people share a situation in their work, and other members ask clarifying questions.
 Then they ask: “Does this bring to mind anything from the Bible?”
 Churches who have developed such peer groups include C12 and Redeemer Presbyterian Church (NYC).

 People who work in the same organization meet in groups of three for just half an hour to pray for each other over breakfast, lunch, or dinner.
 They pray specifically for each others’ work, workplaces and co-workers.

-At Redeemer Presbyterian Church in New York there are at least 18 major professional groups, including Arts, Education, Entrepreneurs, Finance, Legal, IT, and Marketing.
-Each group meets once a month, usually around a meal and then in small groups, with the aim “to equip, connect, and mobilize professionals towards gospel-centered transformation for the common good.”
-For smaller churches it might make sense to work together, perhaps in partnership with a seminary or other organization, to form a larger pool of workers so that each occupation can have its own vocational group.
+At Redeemer Presbyterian Church in New York there have been up to 18 major professional groups, including Arts, Education, Writers, Entrepreneurs, Finance, Legal, IT, and Marketing.
+Each group meets once a month, usually around a meal, a theme, and sometimes in smaller groups, with the aim “to equip, connect, and mobilize professionals towards gospel-centered transformation for the common good.”
+For smaller churches, three basic groups - arts, helping professions, and business-related - would be a good split.
+It also might make sense to work together, perhaps in partnership with a seminary or other churches, to gather a greater number of like-minded workers.

 Faith at Work Breakfast